A by-law of the City of Ottawa respecting the boarding up of certain buildings.

 - Headings are inserted for convenience only, form no part of this by-law and shall not affect in any way the meaning or interpretation of the provisions of this by-law.

-No owner of a building shall fail to board up the building to the satisfaction of the Chief by covering all openings through which entry can be obtained with appropriately finished, securely fastened plywood, particle board or other similar suitable material that will withstand the weather and prevent entry of persons, and remove any parts of the building which, because of their condition, cannot be satisfactorily boarded up.
+No owner of a building shall fail to board up the building, or an accessory building, to the satisfaction of the Director by covering all openings through which entry can be obtained with appropriately finished, securely fastened plywood, particle board or other similar suitable material that will withstand the weather and prevent entry of persons, and remove any parts of the building, or an accessory building, which, because of their condition, cannot be satisfactorily boarded up.
+[By-law No. 2022-198]

-When an owner of a building fails to board up the building pursuant to Section 3, the Chief shall issue to the registered owner of the building a written Notice requiring the owner to board up the building and specifying the time allowed for compliance.
+When an owner of a building fails to board up the building, or an accessory building, pursuant to Section 3, the Director shall issue to the registered owner of the building, or an accessory building, a written Notice requiring the owner to board up the building, or an accessory building, and specifying the time allowed for compliance.
+[By-law No. 2022-198]

 - by prepaid registered mail to the landlord’s last known address, in which case it shall be deemed to have been given on the third day after it was mailed; or